InvalidLenni/InvalidLenni/README.md

 ### Hello! 👋

 - 🔭 I’m currently working on GamerRoom
-- 🤖 I'm learning currently discord.js for my discord bots.
+- 🤖 I code actually Lixojapy.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I found a secret that is on the docs from Github.
 - 👤 Join my Discord Server https://discord.gg/gamerroom